jonjojr/logixor/README.md

 <p align="center">
-project journey - "You can use logic to justify almost anything.
+"You can use logic to justify almost anything.
 That's its power.
 And its flaw."
 -  Capt.
 Janeway
 <p align="center">